 Search Engine Optimization

 While building your site, it's important to think about Search Engine Optimization (SEO).
-Using Jimdo's built-in tools, you can adjust SEO settings like Titles, Descriptions, and Keywords for each page of your site.
+Using Jimdo's built-in tools, you can adjust SEO settings like Titles and Descriptions for each page of your site.
 Below, find information about SEO Basics, On-page SEO, and Off-page SEO.

 What is SEO?